 Sea fossils up in the mountains

 In the past, the Madonie rocks were sea beds.
 They rose up a few million years ago due to the movement of tectonic plates.
 This is why sea fossils can be seen in many places.
-Cefalù’s old town is partly paved with a local stone called lumachella (which means “small snail”) full of gastropod fossils.
+Cefalù’s old town is partly paved with a local stone called lumachella (which means “small snail”) full of gastropod fossils (nerinea and rudists).
 In Piano Battaglia (1600 m), you can find amazing coral and sponge fossils.

 Stones carved by the water

 You can observe interesting examples of karst in the Madonie’s limestone: caves, sinkholes and gorges created by the dissolution of the stone in contact with water.
-Some examples of local karst are easy to reach, such like the Gorges of Tiberio on the river Pollina, Grattara’s cave near the village of Gratteri and Battaglietta’s sinkhole.
+Some examples of local karst are easy to reach, such like Grattara’s cave near the village of Gratteri, Battaglietta’s sinkhole and the Gorges of Tiberio on the river Pollina.
 Others, like the Abisso del vento cave (Abyss of the Wind, one of the largest caves in Sicily) are only accessible to speleologists.

 Other places of the Madonie Natural Park with geological interest include the Anfiteatro di Quacella, Monte Ferro and Portella Colla.